-The Imaging and Computing Group (ICG) studies the mathematical and numerical challenges of inverse wave scattering.
+The Imaging and Computing Group (ICG) studies inverse problems related to wave scattering and high-frequency data.

 We are always on the lookout for talented people to join the group!